 Not all data warehouses are created equal and often carry an implicit design bias.
 Does your data warehouse have a data supply-oriented bias or a reporting demand-oriented bias?

-When a team is supply driven and only considers the data available for analysis, we find that solutions defined mirror the complexity of the operational source systems themselves.
+When a team is supply-driven and only considers the data available for analysis, we find that solutions defined mirror the complexity of the operational source systems themselves.
 This ultimately makes it more difficult to combine disparate data together.
 Other teams that are more mature look at the data available and attempt to model the entire organization in a fully normal form without consideration of how it will be used and by whom.

-When a team is report driven and only considers specific requests for data, we find that solutions defined tend to overfit specific report requests and are not easily iterated upon.
-The teams aggregate, filter, and manipulate the way data is presented to end users to fulfill a specific request at the expense of modular design that could have been properly designed to accommodate future requests as well.
+When a team is report-driven and only considers specific requests for data, we find that solutions defined tend to overfit specific report requests and are not easily iterated upon.
+The teams aggregate, filter, and manipulate the way data is presented to end users to fulfill a specific request at the expense of a modular design that could have been properly designed to accommodate future requests as well.

 Dimensional data modeling takes a different approach.